 Struffoli are little fried dough balls that are topped with honey and sprinkles that are a popular Christmas dessert in Italy.
+This vegan version of the recipe is by Rhea Parsons.
 The warm honey makes them sticky so they can be arranged into the shape of a Christmas tree and then decorated with the colorful, festive sprinkles.
 If you live anywhere near an Italian bakery, you’ve seen these goodies.
 They are usually tall and wrapped in colored cellophane with a bow.
 They make a great centerpiece on the table.
 Tradition says that you can leave the struffoli out, uncovered, and they will last for weeks … or as long as it takes to eat them all.
 They taste even better the next day.

 12. Mazapán de Cacahuate: Mexican Peanut Marzipan

 Mazapán de Cacahuate, or peanut marzipan, is a typical sweet emblematic of Mexican culture.
 Like many other traditional dishes from Mexican cuisine, it has a Spanish influence.
 In Mexico, you can find peanut marzipan throughout the year and at any store, but it is super-easy to make, requiring only peanuts, sugar, and a good food processor.
 These delightful sweets by Azucena Noriega will brighten up any dessert table.